Michigan Man Pleads Guilty in Plot to Kidnap Governor

 “I do find by clear and convincing evidence that he is a danger to the community,” the judge said at the hearing.

 Garbin originally pleaded not guilty at a December hearing but was convinced to turn by federal prosecutors.
+He faces up to life in prison and there is no parole in the federal system.
+His sentence will be based on the nature of his crimes, his background history and the need to protect the public from him in the future.

 At a press conference in October, Michigan State Police Director Joe Gasper said he was disturbed by the scope of the plot.